SEAL-IIT-KGP/TWINSSE/README.md

 ---

-Each subproject has its own Makefile or helper scripts and separate README files.
-Please browse through the README files for more details.
+Each subproject has its own Makefile or helper scripts and separate README file.
+Please browse through the follwoing README files of the subprojects for more details.

 - Databases [README](./databases/README.md)
 - Configuration [README](./configuration/README.md)